2017 FIAT 500 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new FIAT 500, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new FIAT 500, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New For 2017

 There are less trim levels of the Fiat 500 in 2017.
 The 1957 Edition model has been discontinued.
 Turbocharged 1.4-liter engines can now only be selected on the Abarth model.
 Every trim package now comes with a driver-info display and 6-speaker sound system by Alpine.

 Available Styles and Trims

 The 2017 Fiat 500 comes in three styles with three trim packages available to each.
 You can select a hatchback model or a convertible.
 There is also an electric model called the Fiat 500e.
 The three trim levels are Pop, Lounge and Abarth.